 There’s a lot of talk at the moment about triple glazing being the ‘must-have’ thing to get.
 If you’re considering a change to your windows, it’s very likely you’ve seen it come up.
-However, it’s usually quite a lot more expensive than double glazing, so potential buyers need to work out if the extra outlay is going to represent money well spent.
+However, it’s usually quite a lot more expensive than installing double glazing windows for your Nottingham home, so potential buyers need to work out if the extra outlay is going to represent money well spent.

 We can’t decide for you – but we can outline the differences and, hopefully, help you make an informed decision whether to invest in double or triple glazing.
 Let’s start with some of the key factors to consider: